sejal-nalawade/wdm-delivery-map-app/QUICK-ACCESS-GUIDE.md

 ```

 **Steps:**
+1. **First:** Whitelist redirect URI in Partners Dashboard:
+   - Partners Dashboard → Your App → App setup
+   - Add `https://wdm-delivery-map-app.onrender.com/api/auth/callback` to "Allowed redirection URL(s)"
+   - Save changes
-1. Copy the URL above
+2. Copy the URL above
-2. Replace `[your-store]` with your store (e.g., `mystore`)
+3. Replace `[your-store]` with your store (e.g., `mystore`)
-3. Open in browser
+4. Open in browser
-4. Log in to your store
+5. Log in to your store
-5. Approve app installation
+6. Approve app installation
-6. You'll be redirected to the app admin
+7. You'll be redirected to the app admin

 ---